libelle17/neuserver/README.md

 <p style="margin-left:11%; margin-top: 1em">Contains the
 necessary scripts for setup and operation (especially data backup on backup server).
-After the scripts have been downloaded, los.sh is called in the installation directory.
+After the scripts have been downloaded, ./los.sh is called in the installation directory.
 With &rsquo;make git install&rsquo; the scripts are transferred to the operating directories, with &rsquo;make&rsquo; any further developments there are transferred back to the installation directory.</p>